data-integrations/wrangler/README.md

 | Medium | 18 | 80,999,838 | 26,997,205,878 | 62,465.93 | 62,706.39 | 60,755.41 | 56,673.32 |

-## Wrangler Service
+## Data Prep Service

-Wrangler is integrated as a CDAP Service to support HTTP RESTful-based interactive wrangling of data.
+Data Prep is integrated as a CDAP Service to support HTTP RESTful-based interactive wrangling of data.
 The main objective of this service is to make it simple and easy to interactively apply the directives required for parsing a given data set.
-This service is not intended to replace full-scale big data processing.
-It is primarily used to interactively apply directives on a sample of your data.
+The service is not intended to replace full-scale big data processing; it is primarily used to interactively apply directives on a sample of your data.

 The base endpoint is: